top of page

 Edited Screenshot from Beatdown: Fists of Vengeance

 The Zanetti Empire is a fictional criminal organization from the game known as "Beatdown: Fists of Vengeance".
-If you refuse studying and reflecting upon its philosophy on power and conflict, just because its from a video game, feel free to leave now.
+If you refuse studying and reflecting upon its philosophy on power and conflict, just because it's from a video game, feel free to leave now.
 For those who don't mind as much, let us begin studying what true strength means.

-This criminal empire was lead by a philosopher-king of sorts, known as Mr. Zanetti.
+This criminal empire was led by a philosopher-king of sorts, known as Mr. Zanetti.
 He established his organization on a very extreme form of meritocracy, where merit is based on strength.
-That strength isn't excluded to brute force alone, but also the strength to overcome your own co-workers.
-The weak are weeded out, while the strong preservere.
+That strength isn't limited to brute force alone, but also the strength to overcome your own co-workers.
+The weak are weeded out, while the strong persevere.
 As such, if you are told to kill your own members, for whatever reason, you are supposed to do just that, or else you'll be regarded as a weakling.
 And weaklings, as well as cowards, are of no use to the Zanetti Drug Empire.

 It is the natural order of things, to evolve through war and conflict, according to Mr. Zanetti.
 It's known as the conflict theory.
 Conflict isn't something to be avoided at all costs, but rather, something to embrace and accept as part of reality.
-Conflicts are tests of merit, nothing more, even if they contain whatever extant of danger.
+Conflicts are tests of merit, nothing more, even if they contain whatever extent of danger.
 Those who fear and run away from it, are cowards according to the Zanetti Clan Philosophy.

 Your worth and relevance are only determined by your ability to be powerful.
 It is how you raise up the ranks and even be deemed worthy, in accordance, to inherit the Clan throne.
 Within the clan, you don't have friends.
 Friends are a liability, especially if you are ordered to kill them if, for example, they are too powerful for their own good.